DDM-Lab/File_Download_ECC_Challenge/problem.md

 # File Download

 - Namespace: picoctf/research
-- ID: file-download-ecc
+- ID: file-download-ecc-treatment
 - Type: custom
 - Category: General Skills
 - Points: 1
 - Templatable: no
-- MaxUsers: 0
+- MaxUsers: 1

 ## Description

-Simulate file downloads and analyze insecure ECC cryptography
+Let's analyze insecure ECC cryptography and find out why reused nonces are bad.
+Can you write a Python script that uses the ciphertexts and plaintext to recover the flag?

+**NOTE: Do not close the Qualtrics survey.**

 ## Details
 Connect to the program with netcat:

-$ nc {{server}} {{port}}
+`$ nc {{server}} {{port}}`

+**NOTE: Do not forget to save the Qualtrics data along with the flag!**

 ## Hints

+- Start by converting the hex-encoded ciphertext and known-plaintext into bytes.
+- XOR the known-plaintext bytes with the second ciphertext (the known-plaintext one).
+- Use the result of the XOR to decrypt the first ciphertext.
-- You can use the walkthrough
+- You can use the walkthrough provided in the Qualtrics survey.

 ## Solution Overview

-Just XOR the two provided chipher text, then XOR with the known plain text to get the flag.
+XOR the two provided cipher texts, then XOR with the known plain text to get the flag.

 ## Challenge Options